How to Fix Baby’s Flat Head Without a Helmet: Complete Guide for Parents

 2. Alternate Head Position

-Encourage your baby to turn their head in different directions.
+These small adjustments encourage your baby to turn their head both ways naturally.

 3. Reduce Time on Flat Surfaces